wp-plugins/multisite-dashboard-switcher/readme.txt

 November 14, 2011

-* Added: Support for MU installations that have a hybrid of both Subdomain and Folder-based URLs
+* Added: Support for MU installations that have a hybrid of both subdomain and subdir URLs

 = 1.1 =